 W12 Shopping Centre, Shepherd’s Bush

-Sherlock Holmes is the perfect literary character to base an escape room on and now you can delve into the world of Sherlock in real life at The Game is Now.
+Sherlock Holmes is the perfect literary character to base an escape room on and now you can delve into the world of Sherlock in real life at The Official Live Game.
 The team behind the popular show are also behind this escape room, so you know it’s legit.

 You’re walked through a storyline and inevitably get stuck in a room where you have to solve puzzles, which are of course themed around the world of Sherlock.
 Holmes himself even pops up in helpful messages to get you through the game.